stefapi/vesselharbor/frontend/CONTRIBUTING.md

 # Contributing to the Frontend

-Thank you for your interest in contributing to the frontend of our FastAPI Vue Template project!
+Thank you for your interest in contributing to the frontend of our VesselHarbor project!
 This document provides guidelines specifically for the Vue.js frontend.

 ## Development Setup